 - Buy from a local farm or farmer’s markets.
 They are local, fresher, cheaper and taste better.
 Sometimes farmers grow organically but do not have the money to certify it as organic.
 So, even if they don’t grow certified organic produce, ask if they avoid chemicals.
 Also, ask to purchase misshapen produce (tastes the same and often with cheaper price tags).

-- Find a CSA (Community-Supported Agricultural) program and buy a share.
+- Find a CSA (Community-Supported Agricultural) program that is organic and buy a share.
 (Check out my tips for joining a CSA).

 - Buy in bulk when it’s cheaper (make to calculate, as it’s not always cheaper).
 Join Costco or Sam’s Club (they have a lot of organic options), or ask your grocer if you can order in bulk.
 If you don’t have room to keep items in bulk, see if a friend or two will share with you.
 You can also order bulk items on Amazon, available with free shipping.